Winged Elm - Ulmus alata

 The flowers appear in early spring long before the leaves unfold.
 The fruit ripens in the spring about the time the leaves appear.
 The fruit is winged; tipped with two small, incurved awns or beaks; oblong; and reddish-brown in color.
 Samaras are 1/3 inch (8 mm) long with long, slender stalks at the base covered with white hairs.

 The wood of the winged elm is very similar to other elms: heavy, hard, strong, and difficult to split.
-Rope made of the inner bark was used for binding and wrapping purposes.
-[3]
+The fibrous inner bark has been used commercially in the manufacture of high-strength baling twine [1][3].

 References

-1. University of Florida, Institute of Food and Agricultural Sciences (UF/IFAS) "Winged Elm, Ulmus alata"
+1. University of Florida, (UF/IFAS) “Winged Elm, Ulmus alata”

 3. Ohio State University, Ohio Trees, Bulletin 700-00 "Ulmus - Elm" Key to Ulmus Species